DLR-SC/RiQue/README.md

 * User: show all the bundles units
 * Response by bot: Outputs all bundles in the project

+* User: show me all island units
+* Response by bot: Outputs all bundles in the project

 * User: show all the packages units
 * Response by bot: Outputs all packages in the project

+* User: show all the regions
+* Response by bot: Outputs all packages in the project

 * User: show all the compilation units
+* Response by bot: Outputs all compilation units in the project

+* User: show all the building units
 * Response by bot: Outputs all compilation units in the project

 * User: show all the services